 Ingest MQTT Data into Redis

-This page provides a comprehensive introduction to the data integration between EMQX and Redis with practical instructions on creating a rule and data bridge.
+This page provides a detailed overview of the data integration between EMQX and Redis with practical instructions on creating and validating the data integration.

 How It Works